openfisca/country-template/README.md

 This set of instructions will create your own copy of this boilerplate directory and customise it to the country you want to work on.
 You will need to have [Git](https://git-scm.com) installed.

-1. [download a copy](https://github.com/openfisca/country-template/archive/master.zip) of this repository, unzip it and `cd` into it in a Terminal window.
+1. [Download a copy](https://github.com/openfisca/country-template/archive/master.zip) of this repository, unzip it and `cd` into it in a Terminal window.

 2. Create a new repository on your favourite git host (Github, Bitbucket, GitLab, etc) with the name openfisca-your_country_name.
 For example, `openfisca-france`.